cfandoh123/snake-game-GUI-/README.md

 ## 🔮 Future Enhancements

-The improved code structure makes it easy to add new features:
+The code structure makes it easy to add new features:

 ### Potential Additions
 - **Sound Effects**: Background music and sound effects